nst-t/gpio-sandbox/README.md

+# Nstrumenta Sandbox

-# Create React App example with styled-components & TypeScript
+## example using Create React App with styled-components & TypeScript

 The main difference between this and the non-typescript example is that you need to add the following path config to your tsconfig: